mccanne/sharkfest/README.md

 ## Zed & Brim

-Zed and Brim have been the driver for this data-engineering use case...
+Zed and Brim have been the driver for tackling the complexity of data engineering...

 * Zed & Brim are open source (BSD license)
     * [github.com/brimdata/brim](https://github.com/brimdata/brim)